SonyaMoisset/Pluralsight_Training/README.md

 - Kanban Fundamentals by Steve Smith
 - Regular Expressions Fundamentals by Juliette Reinders Folmer
 - Code Testability by Misko Hevery
+- Pair Programming by Brendan Enrick and Steve Smith

 ## Git
 - Introduction to Git by Geoffrey Grosenbach